djgroen/FabFlee/doc/Tutorial.md

 ## Executing single-model migration simulations

 FabFlee comes with a range of sample simulation domains.
-For instance a basic model for the 2012 Mali conflict can be found in `config_files/mali`.
+For instance a basic model for the 2012 Mali conflict can be found in `(FabSim Home)/plugins/FabFlee/config_files/mali`.

 To run a single population displacement validation test, using this model, simply type: